 - Some special instructions tailored to the algorithms that are used

 - Design in such a way that for executing an instruction a very low number of consecutive switching relays is needed.
 At this moment, there are only four consecutive switching relays for an instruction.

 - Use small relays, these can be fast (datasheets show 2 msec switching time).
 Using small relays means they take less space on a pcb, so not much pcb area will be needed.

-The architecture is explained in the document (see Files section).
+The architecture is explained in the architecture document (see Files section).
 Highlights are:

 - All instruction, register, word and memory sizes are 16 bit.

 - Most instructions operate in a single cycle.